-More than 50% the people shopping the boxing day sales were online between the hours of 6am and 2pm.
-While plenty of people are still shopping late into the afternoon, it will certainly be a smoother experience with fewer sites experiencing lags and delays, but many of the most popular items could be sold out by then, so consider how invested you are in shopping at each store and plan accordingly.
+The majority of the people shopping the Boxing Day sales are online between the hours of 6am and 2pm.
+While plenty of people are still shopping late into the afternoon, it will certainly be a smoother experience with fewer sites experiencing lags and delays.
+Bear in mind, though, that many of the most popular items could be sold out by then, so consider how invested you are in shopping at each store and plan accordingly.

 A significant number of people shop as soon as the sales go live at midnight

-Nearly one fifth of people shop the boxing day sales during the early hours of the morning from midnight to 5am.
-Most of these early morning shoppers log on at midnight to ensure they snag all the items on their wishlists.
+There are a lot of dedicated people out there shopping the Boxing Day sales during the early hours of the morning from midnight to 2am.
+Most of them log on at midnight to ensure they snag all the items on their wish lists.
 If you’re after something really popular, you might want to consider doing the same.